NicholasTD07/TDPagedScrollView.swift/README.md

 through the public properties in `TDPagedScrollView`: `scrollView` and `pageControl` which are instances of `UIScrollView` and `UIPageControl`, respectively.

+## Contribution

+Any feedback, feature request or pull request are welcomed.
+If you want help to make this framework better, have a look at the Issues page to see if there's anything you can help with. :)

 ## Demo iOS app